advilema/safe_multiagent_RL/README.md

 }
 ```

-The results are saved at the end of each meta agent learning cycle, so you can stop the run whenever you want without loosing
+The results are saved once every 5 meta agent learning cycles, so even if you stop the run you don't loose all of the experiment's
-the past results.
+results.